convox/docs/docs/example-apps/nodejs.md

 3. Install the [Convox CLI](/introduction/installation).
 4. Install the [Convox local Rack](/development/running-locally)

-Once you are all setup you can switch to your local rack with `convox switch local` and start your local application with `convox start` (make sure you are in the root directory).
+Once you are all setup you can switch to your local Rack with `convox switch local` and start your local application with `convox start` (make sure you are in the root directory).

 You should now be able to access your application by going to [https://web.nodejs.convox](https://web.nodejs.convox).
 If you renamed anything you may need to modify your local URL.
 The format is https://[service name].[app name].convox